IonBoleac/mqtt-broker/mqtt-tls/README.md

 ./init.sh start
 ```

-In the script there are some variables that must be set with the own data for the TLS certificate.
+In the script, some variables must be set with the own data for the TLS certificate.

-The script will create a container with the MQTT Brocker and the necessary configuration to run the application.
-The MQTT Brocker will be available on the port `8883` and the TLS certificate will be available on the path [./mqtt/certs/](./mqtt/certs/).
-The script will also create a network to connect the container with the MQTT Brocker and the client.
+The script will create a container with the MQTT Broker and the necessary configuration to run the application.
+The MQTT Broker will be available on port `8883` and the TLS certificate will be available on the path [./mqtt/certs/](./mqtt/certs/).
+The script will also create a network to connect the container with the MQTT Broker and the client.

 ## Create a new client from a file
-The `init.sh` when started it self generate all the necessaries certificates and authentication data to run a client from the `.client`files.
-Infact if necessary it's possible to generate a new client at the moment of starting of the application.
-It's just need to add a `*.client` file in the directory `mqtt/certs/clients/` and where `*` is the unique name of the client.
-And  In this repo there are two clients just for example as can be seen in the following path [`mqtt/certs/clients/`](./mqtt/certs/clients/).
-In case of necessity to generate a neew client once the container is started, run the following command:
+The `init.sh` when started it self generate all the necessary certificates and authentication data to run a client from the `.client`files.
+In fact if necessary it's possible to generate a new client at the moment of starting the application.
+It just needs to add a `*.client` file in the directory `mqtt/certs/clients/` where `*` is the unique name of the client.
+And  In this repo, there are two clients just for example as can be seen in the following path [`mqtt/certs/clients/`](./mqtt/certs/clients/).
+In case of necessity to generate a new client once the container is started, run the following command:

 ```bash
 ./init.sh user_add_from_file <FILE_CLIENT>
 ```

 Where `<FILE_CLIENT>` is the path of the file that contains the client data.
 The file must be in the format of the `.client` file.
-The script will generate the necessary certificates, in the same directory of the client file, and authentication all the data to run the client.
+The script will generate the necessary certificates, in the same directory as the client file, and authenticate all the data to run the client.
 The contents of the client file must be in the following format:

 ```config
 /C=IT/ST=Italy/L=Italy/O=Example/OU=Client/CN=email@example.com;example;Secure[;100]
 ```

 Where the values are separated by the character `;`.
 The fields are the following:
-- First field are the data necessary to generate the client certificate
+- First field is the data necessary to generate the client certificate
 - Second field is the username of the client
 - Third field is the password of the client
 - Fourth field is the validity period of the client certificate in days.
 This field is optional and the default value is 365 days.

 PS.
-Save the `.client` file with the same name of the username of the client.
-This is necessary to the script to delete the client data when a client is removed.
+Save the `.client` file with the same name as the username of the client.
+This is necessary for the script to delete the client data when a client is removed.

 ### Example of adding a new client from a file
-To add a new client from a file, run the following command that use a file `add.client` that is available in the main directory like example:
+To add a new client from a file, run the following command that uses a file `add.client` that is available in the main directory like example:

 ```bash
 ./init.sh user_add_from_file add.client
 ```

-The script will generate the necessary certificates and authentication all the data to run the client.
+The script will generate the necessary certificates and authenticate all the data to run the client.

 All certificates and data of the client will be saved in the directory `mqtt/certs/clients/` and the certificates will be available in the directory `mqtt/certs/clients/<USERNAME>/`.

 ## Add a new client from the command line
-To add a new client to the MQTT Brocker, run the following command:
+To add a new client to the MQTT Broker, run the following command:

 ```bash
 ./init.sh user_add_from_CLI <USERNAME> <PASSWORD> <SUBJECTS> [<VALIDITY>]
 ```

 Where `<USERNAME>` is the username of the client, `<PASSWORD>` is the password of the client, `<SUBJECTS>` are the info necessary for certificates.
-The fouth variable is an optional.
+The fourth variable is optional.
 This is used to set a validation time in days for the user's certificates.
-Default is set to 365 days.
-The script will generate the necessary certificates and authentication all the data to run the client.
+The default is set to 365 days.
+The script will generate the necessary certificates and authenticate all the data to run the client.

 ## Remove a client
-To remove a client from the MQTT Brocker, run the following command:
+To remove a client from the MQTT Broker, run the following command:

 ```bash
 ./init.sh user_del <USERNAME>